cubedevinc/cube_style_guide/readme.md

 ## Cubes

-* A cube's name should represent business entiity and be plural if possible.
-If cube's name may clash with view's name use prefix `base_` for cube's name, e.g. `base_opportunities.yml`
+* A cube's name should represent business entiity and be plural.
+If cube's name may clash with view's name use prefix `base_` for cube's name, e.g. `base_opportunities.yml`.
-* Cubes properties should be ordered as
+* Applicable cube parameters should be ordered as:
   - sql
   - description
   - pre_aggregations
   - joins
   - measures
   - dimensions
-* Primary keys for the cube should be the first dimension listed
+* Primary keys for the cube should be the first dimension listed.

 ### Dimensions & measures

-* Dimensions and measures properties should be ordered as:
+* Applicable dimensions and measures parameters should be ordered as:
   - name
   - description
   - sql